 Network proxies

 Some of the functionalities offered by the Importer/Exporter require internet access.
-This applies, for instance, to the XML validation when accessing XML Schema documents on the web, to the map window for the graphical selection of bounding boxes (uses OpenStreetMap data), or to the automated calculation of height offsets during KML/COLLADA/glTF exports (based on the Google elevation service).
+This applies, for instance, to the XML validation when accessing XML Schema documents on the web, to the map window for the graphical selection of bounding boxes (uses OpenStreetMap data), or to the automated calculation of height offsets during KML/COLLADA/glTF exports (based on the Google Elevation Service).

 Most computers in corporate environments have no direct internet access but must use a proxy server.
 The preference dialog shown below let you configure network proxies.